3 things: Tide spreads playing time in rout

 Alabama (9-1, 6-1 SEC) will play its final home game of the season next Saturday against Arkansas.

-1. RPO to Jamo: Williams is a player Alabama can turn when it needs a spark.
+1. RPO to Jamo: Williams is a player Alabama can turn to when it needs a spark.

 After a stagnant first drive, the Crimson Tide looked to Williams off a run-pass option on which the New Mexico State defensive back bit.
 Williams was open for the 50-yard pass that gave Alabama a 7-3 lead in the first quarter.